purerosefallen/ygopro-pm/README.md

 10. Nothing happens during your standby phase.
 11. Optional: During your main phase 1, do any of the following:<br>
 	-Special summon any number of "Basic Pokémon" monsters from your hand in your main monster zones.<br>
-	-Special summon any number of ["Evolution"](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Evolution_card) monsters from your hand, by placing them on top of a card in the main monster zone or extra monster zone that has its name listed in its text, except if that card was summoned this turn, or if it is the first turn of the duel.
+	-Special summon any number of ["Evolution"](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Evolution_card) monsters from your hand, by stacking them on top of a card in the main monster zone or extra monster zone that has its name listed in its text, except if that card was summoned this turn, or if it is the first turn of the duel.
 (This is treated as an evolution summon.)<br>
 	-Attach an ["Energy"](https://bulbapedia.bulbagarden.net/wiki/Energy_card_(TCG)) card from your hand to 1 of your monsters as a material.
 (You can only do this once per turn.)<br>
 	-Activate any number of ["Trainer"](https://bulbapedia.bulbagarden.net/wiki/Trainer_card_(TCG)) cards from your hand.
 (You can only activate 1 "Supporter" and 1 "Stadium" card per turn.)<br>
 	-Retreat your Active Pokémon, by switching its place with 1 monster on the Bench, and detaching "Energy" cards equal to its Level [(Retreat Cost)](https://bulbapedia.bulbagarden.net/wiki/Retreat_cost).
 (You can only do this once per turn.)<br>